p1ng-request/docs/templates/Notion/Notion_Update_page.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-This notebook shows how to use Naas Notion driver to update a page (properties + content) inside a database.
+**Description:** This page allows you to update existing content in Notion.

 ## Input